The Coven-Meyerowitz tiling conditions for 3 odd prime factors: Toolbox

 Next, suppose that $a_j,a_k\in A\cap\Lambda$ belong to $N$-fibers in, respectively, the $p_{j}$ and $p_k$ direction.
 If $a_j*F_j$ and $a_k*F_k$ do not intersect, then $N/p_i\in\Div_N (a_j*F_j,a_k*F_k)$, contradicting the assumption (\ref{topdiv_restr}).
 We may therefore assume that $a_j=a_k=a$ and that $a*F_j,a*F_k\subset A$.

 Consider any $N$-cuboid with one vertex at ${a}$.
 Then the vertices at distance $N/p_j$ and $N/p_k$ from $a$ belong to $A$, and, by (\ref{topdiv_restr}), the vertices at distance $N/p_ip_j$ and $N/p_ip_k$ from $a$ cannot be in $A$.
 The only way to balance the cuboid is for the vertex at distance $N/p_jp_k$ from $a$ to be in $A$.
-Allowing such cuboids to vary, we see that $A\cap \Pi\cap\Lambda$ must be $N$-fibered in both of the $p_j$ and $p_k$ directions.
+Allowing such cuboids to vary, we see that $a*F_j*F_k\subset A$.
+This also implies that $A$ cannot have any other elements in $\Lambda$, since that would contradict (\ref{topdiv_restr}).
+Hence $A\cap\Lambda=a*F_j*F_k$ is $N$-fibered in both of the $p_j$ and $p_k$ directions.
 This proves part (i) of the lemma.